RyzOS-Project/.github/profile/README.md

 ### Welcome!
 RyzOS Project is a custom Android ROM based on **LineageOS**, We focus on performance, a good experience, and making sure everything looks stable.
+We started RyzOS not because we wanted to compete with other systems.
+We got tired.
+Tired of systems that were too complex, too heavy, too noisy.

+### Codename: Anxiety
+RyzOS started out as a place of restlessness.
+We wanted a system that was light, quiet, and gave the user space—not one that weighed them down.

 ### Credits!
 - [LineageOS](https://github.com/LineageOS)